 3-Year Total Cost Comparison

 Note: Northwest includes free registered agent Year 1 ($125/year after).
-Bizee's $0 formation excludes registered agent and optional add-ons.
+Bizee's $0 Basic plan excludes the operating agreement ($99 extra at Bizee); their $199 Standard plan is the comparable package to Northwest's $39.
 DIY costs include $50 filing + $25 annual statement.

 → Form Your Michigan LLC with Northwest for $39 + State Fees